timmcginley/Agile/Genes/README.md

 ## G1.
 Project
 The project Gene Space contains genes that respond to the cost and time of the project.
 These have an influence on all the other genes in a project.
 * what is the project?
-* Is you design based on analysis of previous projects of this type?
+* Is your design based on analysis of previous projects of this type?
 * what did you learn from previous projects?
 * what are the challenges of this type of building?